DE-TUM/shacl-dashboard/frontend/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the GNU Affero General Public License v3.0 - see the LICENSE file for details.

 ---